What Equipment Do I Need for Formula Feeding?

 Cons:

-• May degrade when used in a UVC steriliser (check the manufacturer's guidelines).
+• May degrade with sunlight and when used in a UVC steriliser (check the manufacturer's guidelines).

 • May not hold shape as well during feeding (varies by design)